 If you’re still not sure you’re ready, talk to an adviser.

-The module is delivered entirely online and all study material, with the exception of the chemical structure drawing package, is accessible via the module website.
+The module is delivered entirely online and all study material, with the exception of the chemical structure drawing package, is accessible via the module website which includes:

 You will need

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.